-- 1.11.1 The HSREC Chair: The HSREC Chair will be evaluated annually.
-This will be done by means of both an objective and subjective assessment. - 1.11.1.1 Objective assessment: At the end of each academic year, HSREC Administration will provide the following metrics for the HSREC Chair: - 1.11.1.1.1 Number of meetings attended and chaired out of the total number of meetings. - 1.11.1.1.2 Number of protocols reviewed that went to the convened HSREC meeting. - 1.11.1.1.3 Number of reviews completed. - 1.11.1.2 At the end of each academic year, the HSREC Chair will complete a self-evaluation form. - 1.11.1.3 The results of these assessments will be presented at the HSREC Executive Committee (EXCO) meeting and will be used to make decisions regarding training development, overall improvement of the HSREC, and the composition of the HSREC itself. - 1.11.2 HSREC Members: The HSREC Members will be evaluated annually.
-This will be done by means of both an objective and subjective assessment. - 1.11.2.1 Objective assessment: At the end of each academic year, HSREC Administration will provide the following metrics for each HSREC Member: - 1.11.2.1.1 Number of meetings attended out of the total number of meetings. - 1.11.2.1.2 Number of protocols reviewed that went to the convened ethics committee meeting. - 1.11.2.1.3 Number of reviews completed. - 1.11.2.2 At the end of each academic year, each HSREC Member will complete a self-evaluation form. - 1.11.2.3 The results of these assessments will be shared with the HSREC Chair and presented at the HSREC Executive Committee (EXCO) meeting and will be used to make decisions regarding training development and the composition of the HSREC itself.
+- 1.11.1.1.4.4 Amendments - 1.11.1.1.4.5 Notifications - 1.11.1.1.4.6 Study closure - 1.11.1.5 Number of EXCO meetings managed/ attended - 1.11.1.6 Number of meetings with researchers - 1.11.1.7 Number of meetings or letters with reviewers or faculty - 1.11.1.1.8 Number of Provincial Ethics committee attended, - 1.11.1.2 At the end of each academic year, the HSREC Chair and vice-chair will complete self-evaluation forms. - 1.11.1.3 The results of these assessments will be presented at the HSREC Executive Committee (EXCO) meeting and will be used to make decisions regarding training development, overall improvement of the HSREC, and the composition of the HSREC itself. - 1.11.2 HSREC Members: The HSREC Members will be evaluated annually.
+This will be done by means of both an objective and subjective assessment. - 1.11.2.1 Objective assessment: At the end of each academic year, HSREC Administration will provide the following metrics for each HSREC Member: - Number of meetings attended out of the total number of meetings. - 1.11.2.1.2 Number of times that members availed themselves for review - 1.11.2.1.3 Number of protocols reviewed that went to the convened ethics committee meeting. - 1.11.2.1.4 Number of reviews completed. - 1.11.2.2 At the end of each academic year, each HSREC Member will complete a selfevaluation form. - 1.11.2.3 Anonymised results of these assessments will be presented at a HSREC meeting and will be used to make decisions regarding training development and other needs - 1.11.2.4 The EXCO will review the identified results of outliers - 1.11.3 The results of these assessments will be shared with the HSREC Chair and presented at the HSREC Executive Committee (EXCO) meeting and will be used to make decisions regarding training development and the composition of the HSREC itself.